ky-42/personal-site/server/README.md

 **Request Body**

 [Full Content](#full-content)
-- Should have same id as original content.
-If its not the wrong content could be updated.
-- Server will throw error if content-type is changed.
+- Server will throw error code 400 if id or content-type is changed.

 <hr/>